Get Sedation Dental Care Without the Fear

 If dental anesthesia or sedation sounds like the right choice for you, you have plenty of safe options available at Friendly Dentistry.
 Our Greensboro dentists have helped hundreds of people achieve a healthy and beautiful smile, while also guiding them through a calm and comfortable sedation process.
 If you suffer from dental fear and anxiety, partner with Friendly Dentistry.

+Sedation dentistry can relieve your fear of the dentist, the dentist’s chair, and even dental tools like drills.
 Don’t let dental anxiety hold you back any longer!
 We’re one phone call away.
 If you’re still not sure about getting anesthesia or sedation at your next dental visit, you can also chat with us on the phone or drop by our office anytime.
-We’ll do your best to answer your questions and ease your fears.
+We’ll do our best to answer your questions and ease your fears.